Dashsouradeep/Dashsouradeep/README.md

 - Efficient under the hood (performance, memory, I/O)
 - Reliable in production (testing, fault tolerance)
 - Backed by data and real-world use cases

+Currently I am working as an intern at IIIT Bhubaneswar where I am focussing on developmet of Deep Learning models and developing softwares with it.

 ---